Davlee1/Cat-API-Project/README.md

 <br><br>

 <h2>Use</h2>
 The Cat API Project will show a random cat breed with a picture and a short description.
 To view another cat breed, press [New Breed].
-To view another cat picure of the same breed, press
+To view another cat picure of the same breed, press [new pic]